 Carolyn, Eastern Band Cherokee/Norwegian, is a Fetal Alcohol Spectrum Disorders Educator and Consultant committed to a life of service assisting individuals, families and communities to create spiritually based wellness for themselves and future generations.

-Debbie is an enrolled Tlingit Tribal member through Juneau Alaska, and is also Filipino on her paternal side.
+“Uncle Debbie” (There’s a story to my name) is an enrolled Tlingit Tribal member through Juneau Alaska, and is also Filipino on her paternal side.
 On her maternal side she is Snohomish, Cowlitz, French Canadian, Irish and German.
-Her Tlingit name is GunSeek.
-Debbie is currently a Mental Health Counselor for homeless Native Youth, and a Spiritual advisor and teacher to the many young homeless youth in Seattle.
+Her Tlingit name is GunSeek-which means Last of the Royal Princesses.
+She is currently a Social Worker doing Family Preservation Services within the Puyallup Tribe in Tacoma Washington.
+She is a Spiritual advisor and teacher to the many.
 She has been a social justice political activist and Native community activist for many years.
 She works with women veterans to help heal PTSD, and is an organizer of Turtle Women Rising (TWR), an organization that she co-founded with Veteran Eli Painted Crow in 2007.
-Debbie is drum keeper for Kiya’s Heartbeat (Grandmother’s Heartbeat), the drum they drove from Seattle to Washington DC twice.
-She is a total Seattle Seahawk Hawkaholic, and devoted Sister.
-Every Woman/Sister is her Mirror, and she theirs.
+Debbie is the drum keeper for Kiya’s Heartbeat (Grandmother’s Heartbeat), the drum driven from Seattle to Washington DC twice.
+She is a total Seattle Seahawk Hawkaholic, and devoted Grandmother, Mother, Sister, Aunt, and walks her life knowing that Every Woman/Sister is her Mirror, and she theirs.

 “Lorraine Bow” is a Song Carrier, Medicine Drummer and Ceremonial Artist of Irish and Cherokee ancestry.
 Lorraine has participated in many of the 13-Grandmother Council Fires and educational gatherings over the last 8 years.
 A lifelong early childhood teacher and parent educator, Lorraine is co-founder of Tickle Tune Typhoon/Music for the Whole Family, and a singer/songwriter recording artist.
 Lorraine’s life is dedicated to honoring cultural and spiritual unity and following the way of Beauty and Blessing.